Paweł Jędrzejko: Service to the International Academic Community

-Paweł Jędrzejko has been responsible for the organization of major International conferences, such as the 6th International Melville Society Conference in Szczecin, Poland (2007), or the "Oceans Apart: In Search of New Wor(l)ds” World Congress of the International American Studies Association in 2013.
+Paweł Jędrzejko has been responsible for the organization of major International conferences, such as the 6th International Melville Society Conference in Szczecin, Poland (2007), the "Oceans Apart: In Search of New Wor(l)ds” World Congress of the International American Studies Association in 2013, or the 11th World Congress of the International American Studies Association "“Journeying (the) Americas: The Paradoxes of Travel (and) Narratives”.

-Throughout his career, Jędrzejko has delivered numerous guest lectures in Poland, Europe and the US (Grinnell College, University of Iowa, Centre College, Massachusetts Institute of Technology).
+Throughout his career, Jędrzejko has delivered numerous guest lectures in Poland, Europe, Asia, and the US (Grinnell College, University of Iowa, Centre College, Massachusetts Institute of Technology).
 In the years 2000–2002, he served as a Civic Education Project Local Faculty Fellow, responsible for building bridges between the western democracies and the countries of Central and Eastern Europe by means of academic curriculum development and organization of international research cooperation among students.
 As promoter of learning, Jędrzejko regularly organizes outreach events popularizing scholarship and science, such as "The Whale of a Day" dedicated to Herman Melville, "Winnie-the-Pooh's 90th Anniversary," or "Bitter Fame" (an event dedicated to Ted Hughes and Sylvia Plath), organized by the prestigious Silesian Library in Katowice, Poland.
 In 2009 Paweł Jędrzejko was shortlisted for the Students’ Laurel Award in the category of "Students’ Friend," granted annually by the Student Government of the University of Silesia in Katowice.